tangrams/tangram-docs/pages/sources.md

 #### type
 Required _string_.
 Sets the type of the datasource.
 No default.

-Three options are currently supported:
+Four options are currently supported:

 - `TopoJSON`
 - `GeoJSON`
 - `MVT` (Mapbox Vector Tiles)
+- `Raster`

 As of v0.2, Tangram supports either tiled or untiled datasources.